-It is my privilege to present the annual report for the period July 2015 to June 2016 of the activities of the Surveyors Board of Queensland.
-The Board has significant responsibilities to fulfil under the Surveyors Act 2003.
-Primarily these responsibilities centre on the protection of the public interest, through ensuring that surveys are performed to appropriate standards by competent registered persons, thereby maintaining the confidence of the public in the survey profession.
+It is my privilege to present the annual report of the activities of the Surveyors Board of Queensland for the period July 2016 - June 2017.
+Primary responsibilities of the Board under the Surveyors Act 2003 centre on the protection of the public interest, through ensuring that surveys are performed to appropriate standards by competent registered persons, thereby maintaining the confidence of the public in the survey profession.